Fine motor delay support · Provider listing

 How do I know if my child has a fine motor skills delay?

-Signs may include difficulty holding a pencil, struggling with buttons or zips, messy handwriting, or reluctance to engage in fine motor activities.
-An occupational therapist can assess your child's skills and compare them to developmental milestones.
-However, occupational therapists cannot diagnose conditions like autism or ADHD—they assess functional abilities and recommend support strategies.
+Signs may include difficulty holding a pencil, struggling with buttons or zips, poor scissor control, or reluctance to engage in drawing or writing activities.
+An occupational therapist can assess your child's fine motor development and compare it to typical developmental milestones.
+However, an OT cannot diagnose underlying conditions; they focus on functional skills and what support may help.

-Can Eurella Community Services help my child if they're already at school?
+Can Eurella Community Services help if my child has an NDIS plan?

 Is this your clinic?
 Claim your listing to update availability whenever it changes.
 Free, no payment.
 Claim in 30 seconds →